plxty/n9/README.md

 * `userName`: to match your whoami

 The style of configuration is free, anything that just works is acceptable huh.

+For modules, it's highly recommend to use what variant provides firstly, then the actual options from nixos or else, for example, using `environment.packages` is preferred than using `variant.nixos.environment.systemPackages` directly.

+Many modules may not have corresponding variant, long way to go :/

 # Asterisk